Kartikay-Sharma/Path-Finding-Algorithms-Visualization/README.md

 ## User Interaction
 - Right Click - Revert start, end or wall cell to a normal cell
 - Left Click - Designate a normal cell to wall cell
 - Buttons - Choose a path finding algorithm, clear the grid or generate a random maze

+Note: After removing a start or end cell (by right click) user can reinstate them by left-clicking on any cell before starting an algorithm

 ## Languages - Libraries - Resources
 1. python